• Skip to primary navigation

 Growing peppers in cold climate

 Since the alternative to homegrown peppers are store-bought hydroponic peppers, we prefer to grow them ourselves.
-Yes, most greenhouses of today do grow things also in water instead of soil.
+Yes, most greenhouses today do grow things also in water instead of soil.

-Start peppers indoors about 10 weeks prior to planting them out
+Start peppers indoors about 8-10 weeks prior to planting them out

-Just like with tomatoes you want to use a good potting soil instead of seed starter soil.
+Use good potting soil instead of seed starter soil.
 The plants will be in that soil for several weeks and need nutrients to grow.
 Read more on starting seeds indoors here: Starting seeds indoors.

 Wait till all danger of frost is gone before planting the pepper seedlings into the ground.
-If you choose to grow peppers in containers, they can be planted earlier and brought in for the cool nights.
+If you choose to grow peppers in containers, they can be planted earlier and brought in for cool nights.

 Planting a Hydroponic Garden